11.4 Exception Handling

 that appears within the assertion expression.

-which is syntactically all or part of the assertion expression.
 Any precondition expression occurring in the specification of a language-defined unit is enabled (see 6.1.1) unless suppressed (see 11.5).
 Similarly, any predicate checks for a subtype occurring in the specification of a language-defined unit are enabled (see 3.2.4) unless suppressed.

 Implementation Permissions